MosesOpiyo/neighbourhood_watch/readme.md

 https://jiraniwangu2021.herokuapp.com/

 ## Setup/Installation Requirements
-* git clone
+* Git clone
-* install django into your local machine
+* Install django into your local machine
 * then get the requirements.txt
 * run the installation command
 * run your local server